edbennett/publishing-analysis/_episodes/01-get-in-git.md

 since that is a popular programming language in research computing, but many of the topics we cover will be more broadly applicable.

+> ## Reproduce?
+>
+> The word "reproduce" here is being used with a specific meaning: another researcher
+> should be able to take the same data, and apply the same analysis, and get the same
+> result.
+This is distinct from: "replicability", where another researcher should be
+> able to apply the same analytical techniques to a fresh, different data set, and
+> still get the same results; "robustness", where applying different analytical
+> techniques to the same data give the same result; and "generalisability", where
+> applying different analytical techniques to freshly-collected data give the same
+> result.
+>
+> Reproducibility is in principle the simplest of these to achieve&mdash;since we are
+> using deterministic machines, it should be achievable to repeat the same analysis on
+> the same data.
+However, there are still challenges that need to be overcome to get
+> there.
+>
+> [The Turing Way][turing-way] has more detail on these definitions.
+{: .callout}

 > ## Alternatives
 >
 > The workflow we will talk about in this lesson is one way to publish code for